sAleksovski/react-native-android-widget/docs/docs/tutorial/register-widget-expo.md

       minHeight: '120dp',
       description: 'This is my first widget', // Description shown in the widget picker
-      previewImage: './assets/widget-preview/hello.png', // Path to widget preview image },
+      previewImage: './assets/widget-preview/hello.png', // Path to widget preview image

+      // How often, in milliseconds, that this AppWidget wants to be updated.
+      // The task handler will be called with widgetAction = 'UPDATE_WIDGET'.
+      // Default is 0 (no automatic updates)
+      // Minimum is 1800000 (30 minutes == 30 * 60 * 1000).
+      updatePeriodMillis: 1800000,
+    },
   ],
 };